UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-02-09-compe-club-weekly.md

 · Speakers from industry and academia will share their insight, success stories, opportunities, resources and provide valuable guidance.

-If you have any questions, please contact us at [info@​canadianprosperityproject.ca](mailto:info@canadianprosperityproject.ca).
+If you have any questions, please contact them at [info@​canadianprosperityproject.ca](mailto:info@canadianprosperityproject.ca).
 <br/>

 <br/>